On the classification of primitive ideals for complex classical Lie algebras, IV

 \begin{lemma} Let $(\T_1,\T_2)$ be as in Theorem 4.\ref{theorem:samespecialthensequence} and suppose that $\T_2$ is special and $S_{2,2} \in \sh(\T_1).$ Let $P'$ be an extremal position in $\T_1$ and suppose that there exists a tableau $\T \in \mathcal{T}_D(n)$ such that $\sh(\T) = \sh(\T_1)$, $P(n,\T) = P'$, and $n_v(\T) \equiv n_v(\T_1) \pmod{4}$.
 Then there is a sequence $\Sigma$ for $\Pi^*$ and a $(\T_1',\T_2') \in T_\Sigma^L((\T_1,\T_2))$ such that $P(n,\T_1') = P'$ and $\T_2' = \T_2$. \end{lemma} \begin{proof}

-As in the proof of Proposition 4.\ref{proposition:makespecial}, we will assume by induction on $n$ that Theorem 4.\ref{theorem:samespecialthensequence} is true when $M= \{1,\ldots, n-1\}$.
+As in the proof of Proposition 4.\ref{proposition:458}, we will assume by induction on $n$ that Theorem 4.\ref{theorem:samespecialthensequence} is true when $M= \{1,\ldots, n-1\}$.
 Let $P=P(n,\T_1)$.
 We may assume that $P' \neq P$.
 We first prove the lemma under the additional assumption that both $P$ and $P'$ are boxed.

 We will prove this portion of the lemma along the general lines of the corresponding portion of Lemma 3.2.9.
-In place of Lemma 3.2.8 used in \cite{garfinkle3}, we will appeal to Propositions 4.\ref{proposition:notnested+2}, 4.\ref{proposition:notnestedextremal}, and the adjoining remarks.
+In place of Lemma 3.2.8 used in \cite{garfinkle3}, we will appeal to Propositions 4.\ref{proposition:454} and 4.\ref{proposition:456}.
 In what follows, let $(\oT_1,\oT_2) = (\T_1,\T_2) - L$.